davidgundry/explicit-instructions/design/pre-registration.md

 We will manipulate the information and instructions given to participants at the start of the experiment.
 There were two conditions:

-**With Intruction**: In the with-instruction condition, participants will be given the following instruction before playing the game: "While you are playing this game, enter words in the order that feels most grammatically correct to you."
+**With Instruction**: In the with-instruction condition, participants will be given the following instruction before playing the game: "While you are playing this game, enter words in the order that feels most grammatically correct to you."

 **Without Instruction**: In the without-instruction condition, participants will be given the following instruction before playing the game: "Play this game however you like."